mgear-dev/mgear_dist/README.md

-# mGear:Rigging framework for Autodesk Maya
+# mGear: Rigging framework for Autodesk Maya

 mGear is a rigging framework for Autodesk Maya. mGear provides a set of convenient modules, tools and c++ solvers to streamline the development of rigging and animation tools.